pgRouting/workshop/docs/source/chapters/prepare_data.rst

 ...............................................................................

 The following downloads the latest OSM data on using the same area.
-Using this data in the workshop can generate variations on the results, due to changes since Jun-2017.
+Using this data in the workshop can generate variations in the results, due to changes since Jun-2017.

 .. code-block:: bash